isaqb-org/glossary/manuscript/2-terms-D-L.md

 A fundamental principle in software design: Keep those design or implementation decisions _hidden_ that are likely to change, thus protecting other parts of the system from  modification if these decisions or implementations are changed.
-Is one important attributes of ->blackboxes.
+Is one important attributes of [blackboxes](#term-blackbox).
 Separates interface from implementation.

-  The term ->encapsulation is often used interchangeably with information hiding.
+  The term [encapsulation](#term-encapsulation) is often used interchangeably with information hiding.

 {#term-interface}
 ### Interface